 From the two panels of Figure 11, one can see that the receiver gain has a different behaviour for each channel.
-The gain for the 23.8GHz is slowly increasing since the beginning of the mission showing four slopes and three inflexion points at August 2016, Februray 2017 and June 2017.
-It is stable since cycle 19 (July 2017).
+The gain for the 23.8GHz channel has slowly increased since the beginning of the mission showing four slopes and three inflexion points at August 2016, Februray 2017 and June 2017.
+It was stable from cycle 19 (July 2017) until cycle 25 where a decrease started.
 The gain has increased of +0.03mv/K since the beginning of the mission.

 For the 36.5GHz channel, the gain is increasing from cycle 1 and then starts to decrease at the beginning of cycle 4.
 During cycle 15, it started to increase again, and decrease since cycle 18.
 Due to the small number of data processed using this parameter, it will be difficult to assess if this decrease has an impact on data quality.
 The monitoring will be pursued and data checked for any impact.